alexlzb/video_url_scanner/README.md

 python should be included in PATH environment. (python3 may be default in Linux)

-Assume user has opened CLI window.
+Assume user has opened a console window (windows or linux).

 ## Inspect video url in file.
 This confirms if user should run actual scan on the file.